Graduated Driver License (GDL) System Law in Minnesota

 • Must pass the road test.

-• All passengers under 18 must wear their seat belt/child safety restraint.
+• The driver and all passengers under 18 must wear their seat belt/child safety restraint.

 Stage 3 - Full License